MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 ## Capacity limits

 The consumption of capacity by Project Oakdale environments will not count towards the tenant’s capacity limits.
-Instead, we will provide a pool of database capacity for Project Oakdale environments, which will be separate from the tenant’s Power Platform Common Data Service capacity pool.
+Instead, we will provide a pool of capacity for Project Oakdale environments, which will be separate from the tenant’s Power Platform Common Data Service capacity pool.
 Capacity will not be transferable between these two pools.

-**Per-environment limits on Project Oakdale environments**: Each Project Oakdale environment will be restricted to 2 GB of database storage.
+**Per-environment limits on Project Oakdale environments**: Each Project Oakdale environment provides 2 GB of combined database and file storage, with a portion of this amount reserved for system use.
 To see the consumption of each Project Oakdale environment in a tenant, navigate to Power Platform admin center (https://aka.ms/ppac), then to **Resources** -> **Capacity** -> **Microsoft Teams Capacity**.

 > [!div class="mx-imgBorder"]
 > ![Project Oakdale environment capacity](media/teams-environment-capacity.png "Project Oakdale environment capacity")